TIMELINE-The Taliban's rapid advance across Afghanistan | Law-Order

 - Aug.
 6 - Zaranj in the south of the country becomes the first provincial capital to fall to the Taliban in years.
 Many more are to follow in the ensuing days, including the prized city of Kunduz in the north. - Aug.
 13 - Four more provincial capitals fall in a day, including Kandahar, the country's second city and spiritual home of the Taliban.
 In the west, another key city, Herat, is overrun and veteran commander Mohammad Ismail Khan, one of the leading fighters against the Taliban, is captured.

 - Aug.
 14 - The Taliban take the major northern city of Mazar-i-Sharif and, with little resistance, Pul-e-Alam, capital of Logar province just 70 km (40 miles) south of Kabul.
-The United States sends more troops to help evacuate its civilians from Kabul as Afghan President Ashraf Ghani says he is consulting with local and international partners on next steps. - Aug.
+The United States sends more troops to help evacuate its civilians from Kabul as Afghan President Ashraf Ghani says he is consulting with local and international partners on the next steps. - Aug.
 15 - The Taliban take the key eastern city of Jalalabad without a fight, effectively surrounding Kabul.
-(Compiled by Kabul bureau; Editing by Mike Collett-White and William Mallard)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)